Harvesting and Ripening Tomatoes

 We have all enjoyed the vine-ripe flavor of fresh tomatoes from the garden, but does a tomato have to remain on the vine until it is completely ripe to develop that wonderful flavor?
 The answer is no.

 Although many will debate this answer, it is true from a scientific standpoint.
 What has happened over the years is we have been conditioned to relate taste with ripening on the vine.
-This is because of the poor flavor and quality of greenhouse tomatoes.

 How tomatoes ripen